-The National Environmental Policy Act ("NEPA") requires a thorough review of the environmental impacts of "major federal actions" and a determination of whether proposed actions on federal and certain Indian lands would result in a "significant impact" on the environment.
+The National Environmental Policy Act ("NEPA") requires a thorough review of the environmental impacts of "major federal actions" and a determination of whether proposed actions on federal and certain Indigenous lands would result in a "significant impact" on the environment.
 For purposes of NEPA, "major federal action" can be something as basic as issuance of a required permit.
 For oil and gas operations on federal and certain Indigenous lands or requiring federal permits, NEPA review can increase the time for obtaining approval and impose additional regulatory burdens on the natural gas and oil industry, thereby increasing our costs of doing business and our profitability.
 On July 16, 2020, the White House Council on Environmental Quality ("CEQ") published a Final Rule revising NEPA's implementing regulations (the "2020 Rule").
 The changes to NEPA introduced a "non-major" category which would exempt certain types of governments, allowing them to move forward without an environmental assessment.
 The changes also eliminate reference to "cumulative" effects and focus more on causation.
 This would limit the scope of the assessment and narrow the environmental effects associated with the proposed action to those expected as a direct outcome, rather than assessing indirect effects and their cumulative impact.
 The 2020 Rule would make the NEPA process more efficient and less time consuming by streamlining the entire process and proposing page and time limits.
 Additionally, the Final Rule introduced additional responsibilities for commenters.
 For example, comments would be allowed during the scoping period, and if a commenter fails to raise certain issues at the onset of the project those issues may be deemed waived.
 This may have the effect of less or quicker judicial review, if the issues are waived.
 The Final Rule would likely result in a quicker turnaround time for obtaining leases and permits.
-Twenty-three states and several environmental groups filed two separate lawsuits in California federal court challenging the Final Rule, both of which are ongoing.
+Twenty-three states and several environmental groups filed two separate lawsuits in California federal court challenging the Final Rule.
+Notably, on January 20, 2021, President Biden issued Executive Order 13990, which directed federal agencies to immediately review and take action to address the promulgation of federal regulations during the previous administration that conflicted with important national objectives.
+The Executive Order specifically identified the 2020 Rule as subject to the Executive Order's requirements.
+Accordingly, on February 12, 2021, the California District Court issued a stay in both cases to provide CEQ with adequate time to reconsider the 2020 Rule, as directed by the Executive Order.
+The two lawsuits are currently stayed to accommodate revision of the rules.

 In addition, in October 2021, the CEQ published a notice of proposed rulemaking (the "2021 Proposed Rule") to reverse several of the Trump administration's revisions to the NEPA implementing regulations.
-The 2021 Proposed Rule seeks to revise three aspects of the 2020 Rule back to the prior regulations with minor modifications: (1) the "purpose and need" of a proposed action; (2) the definition of "effects," restoring the prior definitions of direct, indirect, and cumulative effects; and (3) agency flexibility to develop NEPA implementation procedures that go beyond the CEQ regulatory requirements.
-CEQ has announced that it intends to propose additional revisions to the 2020 Rule to ensure efficient and effective environmental reviews, provide regulatory certainty, promote better decision-making and address climate change and environmental justice objectives.
+The 2021 Proposed Rule seeks to revise three aspects of the 2020 Rule back to the prior regulations with minor modifications: (i) the "purpose and need" of a proposed action; (ii) the definition of "effects," restoring the prior definitions of direct, indirect, and cumulative effects; and (iii) agency flexibility to develop NEPA implementation procedures that go beyond the CEQ regulatory requirements.
+CEQ published the 2021 Proposed Rule as a final rule on April 20, 2022, and the rule became effective May 20, 2022.
+CEQ has announced that it intends to propose a second phase of rulemaking to implement additional revisions to the 2020 Rule to ensure efficient and effective environmental reviews, provide regulatory certainty, promote better decision-making and address climate change and environmental justice objectives.